 Ethiopia pledges action after video shows uniformed men burning civilians alive

-On Saturday, Ethiopia’s government said it would act against the perpetrators in a video on social media that showed armed men burning civilians to death in the west of the country.
-The incident occurred in the Ayisid Kebele of Metekel Zone in the Benishangul-Gumuz region.
-This area has been a site of frequent ethnic violence for over a year.
+On Saturday, Ethiopia’s government claimed that it would act against the perpetrators featured in a video that appeared on social media.
+In the video, the perpetrators appear to be burning civilians to death in the country’s western region.
+The video showed some of the violent aggressors in uniform.
+According to the Ethiopian Government Communication Service, the incident occurred in the Ayisid Kebele of Metekel Zone in the Benishangul-Gumuz region.
+This region is known to be marked with frequent ethnic violence for the past year.
+In that time period, hundreds of civilians have died.

-The government did not say when the event took place or who was responsible, but pledged legal action.
-Some of the men in the crowd in the video are wearing Ethiopian military uniforms or uniforms from other regional security forces.
-The military spokesperson Colonel Getnet Adane and government spokesperson Legesse Tulu did not give comments upon request.
-The violence in this region is separate from the war in the TIgray region.
+The Ethiopian Government Communication Service released a statement to its official Facebook page condemning the violent attack.
+According to the agency, this is not the first time such horrific images originating from the region have been circulated on social media.
+The statement did not clarify what group was responsible for the event or when it took place.
+Nonetheless, the government claimed it would take action against the inhumane act.